• Skip to primary navigation

 Labra; then and now!

 From the beginning, Labra is cooked with different vegetables.
-Initially Gorbho Mocha was a mandatory ingredient while these days at least when cooked commercially, garbha mocha (Banana Flower) and thor (banana stem) are not used while making Labra.
-Aloo aka Potato, as well as tomato, are late inclusion as well.
+Initially, Gorbho Mocha was a mandatory ingredient, while these days, at least when cooked commercially, garbha mocha (Banana Flower) and thor (banana stem) are not used while making Labra.
+Aloo, aka Potato, as well as tomato, are late inclusions as well.

 %Labda Recipe